-To set up and test a simple IOM Bridge server and spawner configuration on Unix:
+To set up and test a simple IOM Bridge server and spawner configuration on UNIX:

 - 1. Install SAS Version 9 (including SAS Integration Technologies) on the server machine.
 Refer to the SAS documentation for the details of this procedure. - 2.
-If the setuid root bit is not set for sasrun, sasauth, and elssrv, the spawner will not be able to launch SAS sessions.
-To set the setuid root bit, see Changing the setuid Permissions to Root - 3.
+For sasrun, sasauth, and elssrv, the setuid bit must be set and the owner must be root.
+To set the setuid bit and set the owner to root, see Changing the setuid Permissions - 3.
 Locate a user or temporary directory where you can write and save a configuration file.
 For example,